veillette/opticsTextbook/content/Chap7_Lasers/Lasers_2022_01Clean.md

 ```

 ### Diffraction-Limited Focused Spot, High Spatial Coherence
-If a perfectly collimated beam is focused with a lens with very small aberrations and with numerical aperture $\text{NA}$, the lateral size of the focused spot is, according to {numref}`chapter.diffraction`, diffraction-limited and given by
+If a perfectly collimated beam is focused with a lens with very small aberrations and with numerical aperture $\text{NA}$, the lateral size of the focused spot is, according to [](chapter.diffraction), diffraction-limited and given by

 ```{math}
 :label: eq.diffrspot